 Positions Available: The Counseling Center offers two intern positions each year

-Stipend and Benefits: The stipend is $24,500.
-Interns are provided benefits of full-time staff including: Health insurance, dental insurance, life insurance and retirement savings (these benefits also have standard employee contributions).
+Stipend and Benefits: The 12-month stipend is $24,500.
+Interns are provided benefits of full-time staff including: health insurance, dental insurance, life insurance and retirement savings (these benefits also have standard employee contributions).
 Interns receive a Viking I.D. card for access to the university library and computer system and are able to purchase a university parking pass.
 Interns are also able to use the university’s Health Services for routine medical services.
-We ask that interns provide their own professional liability insurance and interns who wish to park on campus will need to pay for parking.
+We ask that interns provide their own professional liability insurance.

 Application Procedure: December 6, 2014 is the application deadline.
 To be reviewed, applications must include the completed AAPI Online (APPIC Application for Psychology Internships) with the following elements:

 Intern Picture: Candidates who are invited to interview will be given the option of including a picture of themselves to facilitate the Intern Selection Committee’s recall and tracking of interviewed candidates.

 Selection and Notification Process: The CSU Counseling Center adheres to the APPIC Internship Matching Program Policies regarding the selection and notification of applicants.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Results of the match will be released on the APPIC Match Day in February.
 To review the APPIC procedures and/or register for the Match, visit their website at www.natmatch.com/psychint